About Key to CP

 Pia Stampe, PT, DPT

-Pia is the owner and founder of Step by Step CP Intensives, now Key to CP.
-Pia is a a pediatric physical therapist with more than 35 years of experience working with children with cerebral palsy.
+Pia is the founder of Step by Step CP Intensives, now Key to CP, and consultant to the program.
+Pia is a pediatric physical therapist with more than 35 years of experience working with children with cerebral palsy.
 She graduated from PT education in Copenhagen, Denmark in 1981 and earned her Doctor of Physical Therapy degree from AT Still University in 2008.
 Pia has completed extensive continuing education and has teaching experience in pediatrics/neurology, coaching and use of EMG biofeedback, neuromuscular stimulation and functional electrical stimulation.
 Pia worked closely with Karen Pape, MD as the systematic, intensive model used at Step by Step CP Intensives was developed.

 Fun fact about Pia: Pia is a scuba diver.
 Ask her why she is called the dolphin whisperer!